bell-kevin/PAR-tool/README.md

 in Java as requested.
 The implementation includes a lightweight fault/fix knowledge base, crossover search, and an extensible API for pattern-driven fixes (for example, automatically adding null checks).

+This is Python code being fixed by Java code.

 ---

 ## Features